dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 </wap-provisioningdoc>
 ```

-## Potential issues
+## Potential issues with Zebra devices

 This section lists possible issues you may run into when using Zebra devices with Device Administrator.

 ### Android System WebView is out of date

-When older devices sign in using the Company Portal app, you might see a message that the System WebView component is out of date, and needs to be upgraded to continue.
-If the device has Google Play installed, connect it to the internet and check for updates.
+When older devices sign in using the Company Portal app, users may see a message that the System WebView component is out of date, and needs upgraded.
+If the device has Google Play installed, connect it to the internet, and check for updates.
 If the device doesn't have Google Play installed, get the updated version of the component, and apply it to the devices.
 Or, update to the latest device OS issued by Zebra.

 ### Management actions take a long time